Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 echo "Processing completed successfully!"

-This script will generate the dashboards and alerts and convert them to yaml files.
-It will also escape the brackets in the yaml files.
+This script generates the dashboards and alerts and convert them to yaml files.
+It also escapes the brackets in the yaml files.
 Now you can run the following command to generate the dashboards and alerts:

 chmod +x generate.sh